deveshm/connormcgarr.github.io/_posts/2020-08-23-examining-xfg.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/XFG23.png" alt="">

 This is very interesting from an adversarial perspective, as we were successfully able to overwrite a function pointer and CFG didn't terminate our process!
-The only caveat being that the function is a part of the current processes's CFG bitmap.
+The only caveat being that the function is a part of the current process's CFG bitmap.

 What is even more interesting, is that function pointers protected by CFG can be overwritten by any exported function at runtime!
 Let's rework this example, but try to call a Windows API function like `KERNELBASE!WriteProcessMemory`.